naweddiwan/document-sharing/README.md

 # document-sharing

-## To run the application you must have node and typescript install
+## To run the application you must have node and typescript installed

  Run commands
 - npm install